 It’s not a sign of creativity to have sixty-five ideas for one problem.
 It’s just a waste of energy.

 – Jan Kaplický

-Jan Kaplický drawings
+Jan Kaplický Drawings

-About Jan Kaplický drawings
+About Jan Kaplický

-Jan Kaplický (18 April 1937 – 14 January 2009) was one of the world’s last great architectural and artistic draughtsmen with a passion for drawing as a way of discovering, describing and constructing.
-Born in the Czech Republic through drawing he presented beguiling architectural imagery upholding a heritage that has its roots in the early Renaissance.
+Jan Kaplický (18 April 1937 – 14 January 2009) was one of the world’s last great architectural and artistic draughtsmen with a passion for drawing as a way of discovering, describing, and constructing.
+Born in the Czech Republic through drawing, he presented beguiling architectural imagery upholding a heritage that has its roots in the early Renaissance.
 He was a world-renowned Neofuturistic who spent a significant part of his life in the United Kingdom.

-The drawings shown date from the early years of his independent practice, Future Systems, in the 1970s, to his final ink drawings, executed in the mid-1990s.
+The drawings showed date from the early years of his independent practice, Future Systems, in the 1970s, to his final ink drawings, executed in the mid-1990s.
 Featured projects range from design studies for the International Space Station, undertaken with NASA, to the Media Centre at Lord’s Cricket Ground, in London, winner of the 1999 Stirling Prize.

 In 1979 Kaplicky founded Future Systems with David Nixon.
 He was the leading architect behind the innovative design office, Future Systems.
-He was best known for the neofuturistic Selfridges Building in Birmingham, England, and the Media Centre at Lord’s Cricket Ground in London.
+He was best known for the neo-futuristic Selfridges Building in Birmingham, England, and the Media Centre at Lord’s Cricket Ground in London.
 Clients included NASA, for whom they produced design studies for the International Space Station.
-Ten years later a new partnership with Amanda Levete prompted Future Systems to build – and with building came a new creative discipline.
+Ten years later, a new partnership with Amanda Levete prompted Future Systems to build – and with building came a new creative discipline.
 The Media Centre at Lord’s Cricket Ground, winner of the 1999 Stirling Prize, was the last project that Kaplicky drew entirely by hand.
-From then on, formal drawings were done with computers by others and he took delight in sketching.
+From then on, formal drawings were done with computers by others, and he took delight in sketching.